-Provider to pay $270M over improper billing practices
+Health company to pay $270M over improper billing practices

-LOS ANGELES (AP) — Federal prosecutors say a health care company has agreed to pay $270 million to resolve allegations it provided inaccurate information to Medicare.
+LOS ANGELES (AP) — A health care company has agreed to pay $270 million to resolve allegations it provided inaccurate information to Medicare, federal prosecutors said Monday.

-The Justice Department said Monday that DaVita Medical Holdings admitted to practices that caused incorrect diagnosis codes to be submitted in order to obtain inflated payments.
+DaVita Medical Holdings admitted to practices that caused incorrect diagnosis codes to be submitted in order to obtain inflated payments, according to the U.S. Justice Department.

-Prosecutors say California-based HealthCare Partners, which DaVita acquired in 2012, shared the overpayments with its parent company.
+California-based HealthCare Partners, which DaVita acquired in 2012, shared the overpayments with its parent company, prosecutors said.

 In one instance, HealthCare Partners sent out improper guidance advising its physicians to use an improper diagnosis code for a particular spinal condition that yielded increased reimbursement.